jadroman/BookCatalogAspNetWebApi/README.md

 Very simple book catalog web application I created for the purpose of exercise.

+- Web API
+- Blazor client
+- Angular client

 Live test versions:

 - Blazor: https://bookcatalogblzstaging.jadro.space/
 - Angular: https://bookcatalogangstaging.jadro.space/

-- Username and password for the app should be in my CV
+- Username and password for the app should be in my cover letter or proposal